ThenTripThenTrip logo

 60 minutes of puzzle-solving high energy — great for groups who want a playful competitive activity that encourages collaboration.

-Visit Cathédrale Notre‑Dame de Strasbourg — accessible interior visit
+Visit Cathédrale Notre‑Dame de Strasbourg (short, accessible visit)

 Explore Petite France — stroller-friendly canal stroll